paypal/Illuminator/docs/Selectors.md

 #### 3. Criteria (soft selectors)

 A criteria selector is a javascript object containing values that will be matched against each element in the tree beneath the parent element.

+> Note: due to extremely poor performance in UIAutomation's javascript performance in iOS 8.x (5ms to evaluate some object methods instead of ~0ms), the future reliability of soft selectors is threatened (by Apple).
+As a compromise, iOS 8 searches are done using only the `.elements()` array instead of element-specific lookups.

 ```javascript
 var mySelector = {name: "My button", UIAType: "UIAButton"};